hfswebadmin/Hard-Flaccid-Syndrome-Website/content/about-hfs/pages/signs-and-symptoms.md

   noindex: false # false (default) or true
 ---

-The most indisputable, tell-tale sign and symptom of Hard Flaccid Syndrome (HFS) is a penis that remains in a semi-rigid, flaccid state even in the absence of sexual arousal.
+The most indisputable, tell-tale sign and symptom of Hard Flaccid Syndrome (HFS) is a penis that remains in a firm, semi-rigid state in the absence of sexual desire or arousal.
 Men with HFS will describe their flaccid penises as being firm to the touch, rubbery, wrinkly, shrunken and retracted; some refer to this as "turtling," comparing the behavior of their flaccid penises to that of a turtle's head as it backs into its shell.
 This symptom is often made worse when standing.

 Other signs and symptoms: